KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

-[KeyboardKit][KeyboardKit] is a Swift SDK that lets you create fully customizable keyboards in a few lines of code, using SwiftUI.

-KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
-It lets you mimic the native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.
+[KeyboardKit][KeyboardKit] is a Swift SDK that lets you create fully customizable [keyboard extensions][About] in a few lines of code, using SwiftUI.
+It extends Apple's limited keyboard APIs and provides you with a lot more functionality.

 <p align="center">
     <img src="Resources/Demo.gif" width="450" />
 </p>

+KeyboardKit Pro extends KeyboardKit with pro features like fully localized keyboards & services, autocomplete & autocorrect, an emoji keyboard, AI supporting capabilities, themes, dictation, and much, much more.

-Custom iOS keyboard extensions can be used with all other apps that support text input.
-It's the only way for your product, brand or technology to directly interact with other apps on iOS.
+Keyboard extensions can be used within all other apps on iOS, whever text input is supported.
+It's the only way for your company, product, or brand to directly interact with other apps on iOS.
 Don't miss out!

-KeyboardKit Pro extends KeyboardKit with pro features like fully localized keyboards & services, autocomplete & autocorrect, an emoji keyboard, AI supporting capabilities, themes, dictation, and much, much more.
-Go pro today to take your keyboard to the next level.